ryxnSZN/CybersoleMonitor/README.md

 ## Getting Started

-* Clone/Download this Repo
+A) Clone/Download this Repo
-* Run 'npm install'
+B) Run 'npm install'
-* Edit config.json to your liking
+C) Edit config.json to your liking
-* Create your proxy file and either leave it empty for proxyless or add proxies
+D) Create your proxy file and either leave it empty for proxyless or add proxies
-* Run 'node monitor'
+E) Run 'npm start'

 ### Prerequisites